-How to conjugate the irregular verbs of the Spanish Preterits - Part 1
+How to conjugate irregular verbs in Spanish Preterits.

 By: Daniel Alvarez.

 If you already have some experience in learning Spanish, you probably know that recalling the conjugation of the verb requires extra practice.
 When we study tenses that have a lot of irregular forms we need to focus on memorizing them.
 This is the case of the Preterit.